Tuition & Tuition Assistance

 3. The Tuition Assistance Committee will inform families about grant decisions at the same time that enrollment contracts are issued in the end of February.

-4. Signed enrollment contracts must be returned by March 18.
+4. Signed enrollment contracts must be returned by the March deadline indicated on the contract.

 5. Enrollment contracts and backup documentation must be received before grants will be awarded.
 If contracts and documentation are not received by the designated due dates, the School reserves the right to allocate the grant funds to another family.